About Us

 We also offer instrument tuition to all our children from year 2 upwards.
 Currently, children have the opportunity to learn to play violin, ukulele, cello, keyboard, flute, clarinet, guitar, cornet and tenor horn.
 The children perform in a musical extravaganza at the end of the school year.
 Many children take part in the annual Rochdale Music Festival.

-Children in Ruby, Opal, Emerald and Sapphire classes have whole class instrument lessons which are led by music service staff.
+Children in Emerald and Sapphire classes have whole class instrument lessons which are led by music service staff.

-We offer extra curricular activities to our children including: football, multi-skills, athletics, cricket, rounders, gardening club and choir.
+We offer extra curricular activities to our children including: football, multi-skills, rugby, lacross, netball, athletics (summer), cricket (summer), rounders (summer), reading club and choir.

 Our children compete against other schools in a variety of competitions including: football, netball, athletics, basketball, water polo, cross country, swimming and sports hall games a.
 In the summers of 2017, 2019 and 2022 we won the inaugural Pennine Cluster Athletics Trophy for Sportsmanship - an award we are very proud of.